great-expectations/great_expectations/examples/integrations/spark/README.md

 directories as necessary): <https://www.scala-lang.org/download/>
 (Click on "Download the Scala binaries for macos")

-Download and unzip Spark 2.4.2 into your `~/Library/Local/SoftwareDevelopment/` directory (create the intermediate directories as necessary): <https://spark.apache.org/downloads.html>
+Download and unzip Spark 2.4.3 into your `~/Library/Local/SoftwareDevelopment/` directory (create the intermediate directories as necessary): <https://spark.apache.org/downloads.html>
-(If 2.4.2 is not available then get the latest and replace "2.4.2" in the instructions below)
+(If 2.4.3 is not available then get the latest and replace "2.4.3" in the instructions below.)

 Add Scala and Spark to your system PATH by adding this to your `~/.bash_profile`:
 ```sh